-The Mojave Area, South of Tehachapi:3
+• The Mojave Area, South of Tehachapi:3

 Alternative 2 would require 1 mile less of tunnel and would cross fewer Bureau of Land Management parcels.
-Furthermore, the alignment for Alternative 2 would avoid future mining areas on land owned by the CalPortland Cement Company to a greater extent than Alternative 3.
+Furthermore, the alignment for Alternative 2 would avoid future mining areas (e.g., the CalPortland Company).

-City of Lancaster:4
+• City of Lancaster:4

-Alternative 2 would combine existing rail facilities into a narrower corridor while also providing room for any expansion needed by UPRR or Metrolink.
+- Alternative 2 would combine existing rail facilities into a narrower corridor while also providing room for any expansion needed by UPRR or Metrolink.
 This differentiation would eliminate the need to realign Sierra Highway in Lancaster.
 As a result, Alternative 2 would have fewer residential and commercial displacements in downtown Lancaster.
-Furthermore, Alternative 2 would impact fewer motels serving as de-facto affordable housing in this area when compared to Alternative 5.
+Furthermore, Alternative 2 would impact fewer motels serving as de-facto affordable housing in this area when compared to Alternative 5. - Alternative 2 would also avoid impacts on two Section 4(f) resources in the Lancaster area-Whit Carter Park and Denny's #30 (Village Grille).